tlevel

 This powerful combination allows you to gain both theory and practice.

-At West Thames College, we offer T-Levels in Digital Production, Design & Development, Health, Education and Early Years, and On-site Construction.
+At West Thames College, we offer T-Levels in Digital Software Development and Health.
 You pick one to focus on but the course covers a huge variety of subjects, opening up numerous options and potential career paths.

 When you pass your T-Level, you’ll leave with technical qualifications including core theory in your chosen industry, specialist knowledge and skills for an occupation, a grade 4 in English and maths and valuable industry experience with a relevant employer.